cjrobinson831/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    * To save data across the request(s).

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+    * Bcrypt encrypts passwords to keep them secure

 - [ ] What does bcrypt do to slow down attackers?
+    * Encrypts the passwords - maknig them harder to obtain

 - [ ] What are the three parts of the JSON Web Token?
+    * Payload, secret, options,

 ## Minimum Viable Product